 What happens on my first day at school?
 What should I bring?

 All the information you need about your first day at the school can be found at https://rela.co.nz/enrolment/your-first-day/

 - stay in a homestay with a New Zealand family

 - do 1 hour of homework and learn at least 10 new words every day

 - study after school

 - speak English as often as possible out of the classroom.
 You must speak English in the class.
 You might also like to become an ‘English Only Ambassador’.
 This means that you agree to speak only English at all times in the school grounds.
 It is hard work but ambassadors find it very rewarding, and their English improves quickly.
-If you would like to become an ‘English Only Ambassador’, please talk to Chris
+If you would like to become an ‘English Only Ambassador’, please talk to the Student Services desk.

 - read for pleasure – use our free library of graded readers, many with audio

 - come to self-study for advice on study skills and practice materials

 Your progress will sometimes be fast and sometimes a little slower.
 Don’t worry.
 This is natural, and sometimes students don’t realise how much their English is improving all the time.

 Is there someone in the school who speaks my own language?